Comparison of American and British English: Television

-Traditionally, a show on British television would have referred to a light-entertainment program (BrE programme) with one or more performers and a participative audience, whereas in American television, the term is used for any type of program.
-British English traditionally referred to other types of program by their type, such as drama, serial etc., but the term show has now taken on the generalised American meaning.
-In American television the episodes of a program first broadcast in a particular year constitute a season, while the entire run of the program—which may span several seasons—is called a series.
-In British television, on the other hand, the word series may apply to the episodes of a program in one particular year, for example, "The 1998 series of Grange Hill, as well as to the entire run.
+Traditionally, a show on British television would have referred to a light-entertainment programme (AmE program) with one or more performers and a participative audience, whereas in American television, the term is used for any type of program.
+British English traditionally referred to other types of programme by their type, such as drama, serial etc., but the term show has now taken on the general American meaning.
+In American television the episodes of a program first broadcast in a particular year constitute a season, the entire run of the program—which may span several seasons—is called a series.
+In British television, on the other hand, the word series may apply to the episodes of a programme in one particular year, for example, "The 1998 series of Grange Hill, as well as to the entire run.
 However, the entire run may occasionally be referred to as a "show".

 The term telecast, meaning television broadcast and uncommon even in the US, is not used in British English.
-A television program would be broadcast, aired or shown in both the UK and US.
+A television program(me) would be broadcast, aired or shown in both the UK and US.

 Telecommunications

-A long-distance call is a "trunk call" in British English, but is a "toll call" in American English, though neither term is well known among younger Americans.
-The distinction is a result of historical differences in the way local service was billed; the Bell System traditionally flat-rated local calls in all but a few markets, subsidising local service by charging higher rates, or tolls, for intercity calls, allowing local calls to appear to be free.
-British Telecom (and the British Post Office before it) charged for all calls, local and long distance, so labelling one class of call as "toll" would have been meaningless.
+A long-distance call is a "trunk call" in British English, but is a "toll call" in American English, though neither term is well known among younger people.
+The distinction is a result of historical differences in the way local service was billed; the Bell System traditionally flat-rated local calls in all but a few markets, endowing local service by charging higher rates, or tolls, for intercity calls, allowing local calls to appear to be free.
+British Telecom (and the British 'Post Office Telecommunications' before it) charged for all calls, local and long distance, so labelling one class of call as "toll" would have been meaningless.

 Similarly, a toll-free number in America is a freephone number in the UK.
 The term "freefone" is a BT trademark.

 Rivers

-In British English, the name of a river is placed after the word (River Thames).
+In British English, the name of a river is usually placed after the word (River Thames) however there are a small number of exceptions such as Wick River.
+This matches the naming of lakes (e.g. Lake Superior, Loch Ness) and mountains (e.g. Mont Blanc, Mount St. Helens).
 In American English, the name is placed before the word (Hudson River).

+Grammar

+Subject–verb agreement

+In American English (AmE), collective nouns are almost always singular in construction: the committee was unable to agree.
+However, when a speaker wishes to emphasize that the individuals are acting separately, a plural pronoun may be employed with a singular or plural verb: the team takes their seats, rather than the team takes its seats.
+Such a sentence would most likely be recast as the team members take their seats.
+Despite exceptions such as usage in The New York Times, the names of sports teams are usually treated as plurals even if the form of the name is singular.